2rohith2/best-expressjs-restapi-project/README.md

  5. express
  6. helmet
  7. lodash - For manuplilating data
- 8. module-alias - For adding alias to get clean import statement
- 9. moment - For Date & Time Utils
+ 8. moment - For Date & Time Utils
- 10. multer - For handling multi-media uploads
+ 9. multer - For handling multi-media uploads
- 11. winston - For logging utils
+ 10. winston - For logging utils
- 12. winston-daily-rotate-file - For log file rotation
+ 11. winston-daily-rotate-file - For log file rotation